 On the map screen, enemy ships and missiles would hurtle towards Corneria, and you would have to intercept them to prevent the home planet from taking too much damage.
 If it took too much damage and fell to the forces of Andross, the game was over.

 Star Fox 2 was completed, previewed at trade shows and had been featured in numerous magazine articles.
 The game was due to be released in 1995, however by that time the Nintendo 64 had been revealed.
-Nintendo were keen to break the distinction between 3D games on the SNES and its upcoming system.
-The game was dropped from release schedules and eventually cancelled altogether.
+Nintendo were keen to only promote the N64 as the 3D system and the game was eventually cancelled.

-Nevertheless, many of the ideas used in Star Fox 2 survived.
+Many of the ideas used in Star Fox 2 survived.
 Shigeru Miyamoto admitted that around 30% of the content of Star Fox 64 was adapted from Star Fox 2.
-Dylan Cuthbert, formerly of Argonaut, revealed that some programming elements, such as the camera, were used in Super Mario 64.
-Finally, Dylan Cuthbert's new company Q-Games revived the map strategy elements when developing the sequel Star Fox Command on Nintendo DS.
+Dylan Cuthbert (formerly of Argonaut) revealed that some of Star Fox 2's programming was used in Super Mario 64, such as the camera.
+Dylan Cuthbert would later go on to found Q-Games, and revived the map strategy elements of Star Fox 2 in Star Fox Command on Nintendo DS.

-Briefly revealed in a couple of gaming publications, Kid Kirby was a prequel to the Kirby series starring a baby Kirby, and developed by DMA Design (who also developed Lemmings and Uniracers).
+Briefly revealed in gaming publications, Kid Kirby was a prequel to the Kirby series starring Kirby as a baby.
+It was developed by DMA Design, who also developed Lemmings and Uniracers.

-While very few details are known about how the game would play, a former DMA employee revealed several pieces of official artwork and maps from the game.
+While very few details are known about the gameplay, a former DMA employee revealed official artwork and maps from the game.

-In Pix Quartet, you would choose 4 bugs from a range of 16, each representing an instrument.
+Pix Quartet Choose 4 bugs (out of 16) each representing a musical instrument.
 The bugs crawl over the TV screen while you draw a picture out of coloured lines in the background.
-Each time a bug crawled over a coloured line, a musical note would play.
+Each time a bug crawls over a line, a musical note plays.

-In Beat Hopper, you played as a grasshopper on a pogo stick.
-The level is made up of numbered blocks representing drum beats, with the aim to clear all of the blocks by jumping on them the same number of times as the number on the top without falling off the stage.
+Beat Hopper You play as a grasshopper on a pogo stick.
+The level is made up of numbered blocks representing drum beats.
+The aim is to clear all of the blocks by jumping on them the same number of times as the number on the top without falling off the stage.

-In Ice Sweeper, you controlled paddles using the Mouse, with the aim to keep the bug on screen and break all of the coloured musical bubbles (similar to Alleyway).
+Ice Sweeper Control paddles using the Mouse, and use them to bounce the bug to break all of the coloured musical bubbles.
+The gameplay is similar to Alleyway.

-In Star Fly, you could light up Stars, each representing musical notes, and create your own music box style sounds.
+Star Fly Light up Stars, each representing musical notes, and create your own music box style sounds.